-Ever since childhood I have been an avid “car guy”.
-Back in 2007 I started competing in autocross (included a video below of what it is like).
+Ever since childhood, I have been an avid “car guy.”
+Back in 2007, I started competing in autocross and did some track time too.
 I never thought I would be learning business and leadership lessons while burning some rubber.

-When I started in Chicago, I did very well for a novice.
-But once I have moved to Boston, I have encountered much more skilled competition and it has taken me awhile to move up the competitive ladder.
-So as I was pondering my strategy and goals for the new year, I realized that some of the rules of racing are also very useful analogies for the world of leading companies.
+When I started in Chicago, I did very well as a novice.
+But once I have moved to Boston, I have encountered much more skilled competition, and it has taken me a while to move up the competitive ladder.
+So as I was pondering my strategy and goals for the new year, I realized that some of the racing rules are also very useful analogies for the world of leading companies.
 Here is a sampling of several things I have learned in racing that directly apply to business:

 - Multi-tasking is over-rated.
-You only have so much cognitive “cash”, so spend it wisely.
-In racing we remove all possible sources of distraction (including ignoring parts of the course that don’t matter).
+You only have so much cognitive “cash,” so spend it wisely.
+In racing, we remove all possible distraction sources (including ignoring parts of the course that don’t matter).
 We never fidget with switches, mirrors, or do anything else besides driving.
-We prepare and learn to trust our cars, so we can focus on the road ahead.
+We prepare and learn to trust our cars so that we can focus on the road ahead.
 Micromanagement is the equivalent of multi-tasking when you are leading.
-In order to lead an organization effectively, you need to make things “instinctive”.
+To lead an organization effectively, you need to make things “instinctive.”
 What do I mean by that?
 Be very clear about your expectations and communicate them, delegate work without delegating responsibility, automate the mundane tasks, outsource the frivolous work, and empower your team to make the right decisions.

 - A good driver can win even with a sub-par car.
 Buying a better car does not make you a better driver.
-Same goes for business.
+The same goes for business.
 Better tools should only come after your team has developed sufficient skills.
-People with more powerful tools and lack of skill cause more damage to their organizations than if they were using something that limited them.
+People with more powerful tools and lack of skill cause more damage to their organizations than using something that limited them.
 I bet you have seen police reports of some yahoo crashing his high-performance sports car 10 miles from the dealership.
-Business world is no different.
+The business world is no different.
 It is littered with “crashed” companies that were full of inexperienced and poorly trained people.

-- You can’t make hard turns and change your speed (break/accelerate) at the same time.
+- You can’t make hard turns and change your speed (break/accelerate) simultaneously.
 Driving organizational change is a balancing act.
-In racing we call it a “friction circle”.
+In racing, we call it a “friction circle.”
 The same concept applies to business.
-Don’t change everything all at once or you will “over-drive” the organization and end up off-course.
+Don’t change everything at once, or you will “over-drive” the organization and end up off-course.

 - Smooth drivers win over crazy drivers.
 Fluid measured motions make the physics work for you.
 In the business world, the best of the best let their business dynamics work for them.
 It is easier to innovate when you are not battling the world.
 Trying to turn the market in a drastically different direction does not work.

-- Going full throttle will only last so long before something will break.
-You can’t subject your team to non-stop high intensity work without risking a catastrophic breakdown.
+- Going full throttle will only last so long before something breaks.
+You can’t subject your team to non-stop, high-intensity work without risking a catastrophic breakdown.
 The goal is to last the entire season, not just win one race before your car breaks down.

 - You are only as good as your competition.
 It is easy to win trophies when all your competitors are rookies.
 But that gets you nowhere in the long run.
-There will come time when a real competitor will come by and take away all your “glory”.
-In the business world I hear some entrepreneurs exclaim in their naiveté that they have no competition.
-I pity their investors, because fire sales are soon to come!
+There will come a time when a real competitor will come by and take away all your “glory.”
+In the business world, I hear some entrepreneurs exclaim in their naiveté that they have no competition.
+I pity their investors because fire sales are soon to come!
 For those of us who are not naïve, we know that competition is a mother of evolution.
 We look for it, we better ourselves, and we are always vigilant.